-- A facility in coating, engraving and allied services has two establishments.
+A facility in coating, engraving and allied services has two establishments.
 The first establishment, a general automotive repair service, is in SIC code 7537, which is not a covered SIC code.
 However, the second establishment, a metal paint shop is in SIC code 3479, which is a covered SIC code.
 The metal paint shop paints the parts received from general automotive repair service.
 The facility determines the product is worth \$500/unit as received from the general automotive repair service (in non covered SIC code 7537) and the value of the product is \$1500/unit after processing by the metal paint shop (in covered SIC code 3479).
 The value added by the metal paint shop is obtained by subtracting the value of the products from the general automotive repair service from that of the value of the products of the metal paint shop.
 (In this example, the value added = 1,500/unit - 500/unit = 1,000/unit.)
 The value added (\$1,000/unit) by the establishment in SIC code 3479 is more than 50% of the product value.
-Therefore, the facility's primary SIC code is 3479, which is a covered SIC code. - A food processing establishment in a facility processes crops grown at the facility in a separate establishment.
-The facility could base the value of the products of each establishment on the total production value of each establishment.
-Alternatively, the facility could first determine the value of the crops grown at the agricultural establishment, and then calculate the contribution of the food processing establishment by subtracting the crop value from the total value of the product shipped from the processing - crop value = value of processing establishment).
+Therefore, the facility's primary SIC code is 3479, which is a covered SIC code.

+A food processing establishment in a facility processes crops grown at the facility in a separate establishment.
+To determine the value added of the products of each establishment the facility could first determine the value of the crops grown at the agricultural establishment, and then calculate the contribution of the food processing establishment by subtracting the crop value from the total value of the product shipped from the processing establishment (value of product shipped from processing - crop value = value of processing establishment).

 A covered multi-establishment facility must make EPCRA section 313 chemical threshold determinations and, if required, must report all relevant information about releases and other waste management activities, and source reduction activities associated with an EPCRA section 313 chemical for the entire facility, even from establishments that are not in covered SIC codes (i.e., the covered SIC codes are 10 (except 1011, 1081, and 1094), 12 (except 1241), 20-39, 4911 (limited to facilities that combust coal and/or oil for the purpose of generating electricity for distribution in commerce), 4931 (limited to facilities that combust coal and/or oil for the purpose of generating electricity for distribution in commerce), 4939 (limited to facilities that combust coal and/or oil for the purpose of generating electricity for distribution in commerce), 4953 (limited to facilities regulated under the RCRA Subtitle C, 42 U.S.C. section 6921 et seq.), 5169, 5171, and 7389 (limited to facilities primarily engaged in solvents recovery services on a contract or fee basis)).
-EPA realizes, however, that certain establishments in a multi-establishment facility can be, for all practical purposes, separate business units.
-Therefore, while threshold determinations must be made for the entire facility, individual establishments may report releases and other waste management activities separately, provided that the total releases and other waste management quantities for the whole facility are represented by the sum of the releases and other quantities managed as waste reported by each of the separate establishments and the compliance determination is based on the entire facility.
+EPA realizes, however, that certain establishments in a multi-establishment facility can be, for all practical purposes, separate and distinct business units.
+Therefore, while threshold determinations must be made for the entire facility, individual establishments which compose the entire facility may report their individual releases and other waste management activities separately.
+However, the total releases and other waste management quantities for the entire facility must be represented by the sum of the releases and other quantities managed as waste reported by each of the separate establishments.